zach010/PrimeOptimus/README.md

 This program only confirms Mersenne Primes which are easier to pinpoint due to their symmetrical location being 1 less than a power of 2 which alternate as squares.
 The genius is in the algorithm of which I did not find myself.
 I only rewrote it.
 I have attempted to make it parralel processing, but all attempts have only made it slower since each iteration is based on a previous unknown modulus.
 The answer may be multiprocessing the modulus operator itself.
-Though I don't think it would be very efficient because you would have to do setup work for each core before the actual modulus computation.
+Though I don't think it would be very efficient because you would have to do setup work for each process before the actual modulus computation even begins.
 The answer may just be a super high GHZ single core CPU for this particular algorithm.
 This website shows all Mersenne Primes that have been proven: https://www.mersenne.org/primes/
 (2^44497)-1 is listed.